-What Is an Exponential Moving Average (EMA)?
+What Is an Exponential Moving Average (EMA) in Trading?

 FXOpen

 One of the most used technical indicators in trading is the moving average (MA).
 An MA is a dynamic indicator that traders use to identify price trends and potential trading opportunities in the financial markets.
 One type of moving average is the EMA.
-What does EMA stand for?
+What does the EMA stand for?
 The acronym refers to an exponential moving average.

 In this FXOpen article, we'll explore how it differs from a standard moving average, how to calculate the exponential moving average, and how you can use it in trading.